What is the Financial Services Compensation Scheme (FSCS)?

 • Insurance policy payouts

-• Payouts related to disability, incapacity or personal injury claims (no claim limit applies)
+• Payouts for personal injury claims (no claim limit applies)

 Debt management